 - Start date

-Creative Writing is one of the fastest growing disciplines in UK universities and for good reason: it is an opportunity to explore the multi-faceted world of literature while enjoying the creative freedom of one’s own imagination, and improving writing, communication and research skills.
+Creative Writing is one of the fastest-growing disciplines in UK universities and for good reason: it provides the opportunity to explore the world of literature while developing your own creative potential.
+You’ll also enhance your practical, transferable skills through improving your writing, communication and research capabilities.

-I hope you decide to come and join us here at York St John.
+I hope you decide to come and join us here at York St John University.
+You’ll find a friendly, vibrant writing community and plenty of opportunities to get involved, collaborate and innovate during your degree.

 The Creative Writing BA (both Single and Joint Honours) provides the opportunity for you to develop your creative and critical skills.
-It recognises the importance of practice-based skills, employability skills and critical skills.
-Creative Writing is critically informed and underpinned by a solid understanding of literature, training you to be an excellent reader, as well as producer of literature in a range of genres.
-Literature modules are therefore a key component of the degree, alongside specialist modules that help you to produce original creative work and provide opportunities for work shopping.
+It recognises the importance of practice-based skills, employability skills and analytical skills.
+Creative Writing is informed and underpinned by a solid understanding of literature, training you to be an excellent reader, as well as producer of original work in a range of genres.
+Literature modules are therefore a key component of the degree, alongside specialist modules that help you to produce original creative work and provide opportunities for work-shopping your writing in progress.

-Level 1 provides a foundation and introduces core creative and critical skills; Level 2 allows you to focus on specific forms, to develop a critical understanding of form and genre, develops key employability skills, and offers a choice of modules to suit your interests.
-In Level 3 all Creative Writing students have the opportunity undertake an extended Creative Writing Project: a portfolio of work which develops their independent learning and creative practice skills.
+Level 1 provides a foundation and introduces core creative and critical skills.
+Level 2 allows you to focus on specific forms (e.g. fiction, poetry, script), to develop a critical understanding of form and genre, and helps you to develop key employability skills through project work and professional skills modules.
+At Level 3 all Creative Writing students have the opportunity undertake an extended Creative Writing Project: a portfolio of work which will develop your independent learning and creative practice skills.
 There are also modules which provide exciting critical and creative perspectives: Writing Genres and Experimental Writing: Theory and Practice.

-Forms of Narrative - Good writers are good readers first and foremost.
+Good writers are good readers first and foremost.
 This module aims to introduce you to theories, debates, and practices in narrative, in order to enhance your understanding of narrative as it functions within literature and culture generally.
-You’ll explore films, novels, poetry and plays, from Ovid’s Metamorphoses to Hitchcock’s Vertigo.
+You’ll explore films, novels, poetry, plays, graphic novels, and other experimental forms of narrative.
 There is a choice of creative or critical assessments.

 Scriptwriting - This module addresses the essential elements of scriptwriting – writing convincing dialogue, creating interesting characters, and constructing coherent stories – within a creative and supportive atmosphere.
 You will develop your expressive and technical skills in writing scripts for one or more of the following disciplines: radio, television, stage and film, culminating in the creation of your own original script.

-Publishing, Production and Performance - The aim of this work-related module is to develop your understanding of the relationship between creative writing practices and employability in the creative industries, by offering you the opportunity to explore and engage with methods and means of literary publishing, production, and performance.
-You will also work collaboratively to produce a group publication and performance/reading event, gaining first-hand experience of specific editorial, production, and marketing activities involved.
+Publishing, Production and Performance - The aim of this work-related module is to develop your understanding of the relationship between creative writing practices and employability in the creative industries.
+You’ll have the opportunity to explore and engage with methods and means of literary publishing, production, and performance.
+You will also work collaboratively to produce a group publication and performance/reading event, gaining first-hand experience of specific editorial, production, and marketing activities.
 With an eye to employability, this module’s chief aim is a practical understanding of broader opportunities within the sector.

-There will also be the opportunity to select from modules across the literature and creative writing programme.
+There will also be the opportunity to select from modules across the Literature degree programme.
 These may include:

 Further information on this course is available in the programme specification.
 Please note that the programme specification relates to course content that is currently being studied by students at the University.
 For new programmes, the programme specification will be made available online prior to the start of the course.